 What does “test optional” mean?

-There are a number of different ways that colleges are handling the submission of SAT or ACT scores, so make sure you know exactly how the colleges you are interested in are approaching it.
+There are a number of different ways that colleges handle the submission of SAT or ACT scores, so make sure you know exactly how the colleges you are applying to approach test scores.

 - Truly test optional schools will let you decide if you want to submit your test scores.
-If submitted, the school will take SAT or ACT scores into consideration but may focus on other parts of the application more.
+If submitted, the school will take SAT or ACT scores into consideration but may focus more on other parts of your application.

 - Test flexible schools will allow you to submit scores for the SAT or ACT, or a different test in their place (such as a SAT Subject Test or AP test).

 - Test blind schools will not consider any scores, even if you include them in the application.

-If I end up taking the SAT or ACT, do I have to submit my score?
+If I take the SAT or ACT, do I have to submit my score?

 No. You control the release of your test scores but some colleges are still requiring the SAT or ACT, so make sure to check each application closely.
 College Board and the ACT will not release your scores without your consent and will only release it to the colleges you select.

 If I don’t take the SAT or ACT, will it hurt my application?

 If the college does not require the test, then generally NO, it will not hurt your application.
 But know that without test scores other parts of your application will become more important.
 This includes your GPA, your college essay, awards and achievements, references, and any extracurricular activities you include.
 Worried that COVID-19 has impacted your extracurricular work?
 Check out 10 Activities to Boost your College Application.
 So make sure to really put the time and effort into your studies now and into your college essay (check out our essay tips and get feedback on your college application essay using our free essay review).